munificent/craftinginterpreters/book/local-variables.md

 ^code pop-locals (1 before, 1 after)

-Whenever we pop a scope, we walk backwards through the local array looking for any variables declared at the scope depth we just left.
+When we pop a scope, we walk backwards through the local array looking for any variables declared at the scope depth we just left.
 We discard them simply by decrementing the length of the array.

 There is a runtime component to this too.
 Local variables occupy slots on the stack.
 When a local variable goes out of scope, that slot is no longer needed